 Marshrutka schedule & ticket price

-Vans depart every 30-60 minutes or once full, starting from 8am.
+Vans depart every 60 minutes or once full starting from 7.15am.
+The last van leaves Tbilisi at midnight.
 It’s advisable to arrive at least 20-30 minutes before your intended departure time to make sure you get a seat.
 For safety reasons, you should try to avoid being on the road in Georgia after dark.
-That means leaving Tbilisi no later than 1pm in summer.
+That means leaving Tbilisi no later than 2pm in summer.

 Shared taxi to Batumi